jjolano/openps3ftp/readme.txt

 the basic FTP commands that the typical user would need to transfer files in and out of their console.

-Satisfied?
 Consider donating $1 (or $0.01) to show your appreciation.
+Thank you!

 PayPal: http://bit.ly/gmzGcI